harrisoncharlesworth/top-coder-challenge-solution/README.md

 pip install -r requirements.txt
 ```

+**Note**: If you encounter dependency issues, the solution was developed and tested with the included virtual environment.
+For evaluation, ensure pandas, scikit-learn, and numpy are available.

 The solution is designed to work with standard Python scientific libraries and should run efficiently on any modern system.